Annapurna Circuit Trek in October

 Dashain

-Dashain festival is the celebration of the victory of Goddess Durga over Mahisashur (evil demon).
+Dashain festival is the celebration of the victory of Goddess Durga over Mahishasur (evil demon).
 Mostly falling in early October, the festival is celebrated for about two weeks.
 You can see the vibrant festive atmosphere around the cities and villages along the trekking journey if you visit during October.
 The unique attraction of this festival is the bamboo swings.
 Likewise, flying kites is a popular entertainment practice during Dashain.
 You can also be a part of the celebrations and enjoyment.

 Tihar

 Tihar is another important festival in Nepal that comes after a few weeks of Dashain.
 This festival is known as a festival of light and is celebrated either in October or November.
 At this time, houses, restaurants, gardens, and parks are decorated with lights of vibrant colors.
 Diyo is a traditional clay lamp, which is most common during Tihar.
-It is filled with oil, which the cotton is dipped into to lighten.
+It is filled with oil, and the cotton is dipped to lighten.
 People play Deusi and Bhailo by forming groups to visit houses to dance and sing, displaying the true magic that festive celebration holds.

 Annapurna Circuit Trek Temperature in October

 During October, the Annapurna Circuit experiences a transition from monsoon to post-monsoon season, offering the ideal trekking conditions.
 Generally, the daytime temperatures are warmer in October but can still be cold at alpine altitudes.
-The Annapurna Circuit temperature in October at different altitude ranges are:
+The Annapurna Circuit temperature in October at different altitude ranges is:

 Lower altitudes (1,000 to 1,500 meters)

-Daytime temperature: 20 to 25 degrees Celcius.
+Daytime temperature: 20 to 25 degrees Celsius.

-Night temperature: 10 to 15 degrees Celcius.
+Night temperature: 10 to 15 degrees Celsius.

 As the winter recedes, the humidity level starts to decrease, offering clearer skies with enriched clarity and comfortable trekking conditions.